Darrell Thorvaldson, AACI, P. App., ASA, Q.Arb

 Valuation professional accredited and certified by the Appraisal Institute of Canada (AIC), and the American Society of Appraisers (ASA).
-From 2007-2017, Mr. Thorvaldson served the AIC in many capacities on a national level including Chair-Investigating Committee, Chair-Standards Committee, Councellor Professional Practice, Chair-Marketing & Communications Committee and a member of the AIC Professional Practice Committee.
+From 2007-2017, Mr. Thorvaldson served the AIC in many capacities on a national level including AIC Standing Committees as Chair-Admissions and Accreditation Committee (AAC), Chair-Marketing & Communications Committee, Chair-Investigating Committee, Chair-Standards Committee, Counsellor Professional Practice and as a member of the AIC Professional Practice Committee.
 He has served as the AIC-Advocate for Manitoba and remains a Peer Reviewer on the AIC Peer Review Committee.
-Elected in 2015, he currently served on the AIC Board of Directors and was elected Vice-President of the AIC in 2017.
-Mr. Thorvaldson currently serves the American Society of Appraisers (ASA) as Chair-International Tellers and Credentials Committee.
-He is an instructor of ASA Machinery & Equipment (MTS) course curriculum.
-He previously served the AIC-Manitoba Association from 1999 to 2004 and President-AIC Manitoba in 2003.
+He served on the AIC Board of Directors of the AIC (2015-2019) and was elected Vice-President of the AIC (2017-2019).
+He currently serves the American Society of Appraisers (ASA) as Chair-International Credentials Committee.
+He served the AIC-Manitoba from 1999-2004, and President-AIC Manitoba in 2003.

 Darrell Thorvaldson Q.Arb. is a member in good standing with the ADR Institute of Canada (ADRIC) and the Regional Affiliate ADR Institute of Manitoba (ADRIM).
 Darrell is a Qualified Arbitrator and received his designation in 2021.
 Since 1988, he has served Manitoba’s wide ranging business communities in public and private sector capacities.

 With over twenty-five years experience in the real estate valuation and the machinery & equipment valuation industry, in both the public and private sectors, Mr. Thorvaldson has practiced as a generalist for most of his career.
 He has extensive experience and expertise in valuation associated with all property types – real property (real estate) and personal property (M&E).